-In honor of Black History Month, many theaters will spotlight black educational and entertainment programing.
-From local schools to New York’s Broadway, performances in theaters will range from a child reading an excerpt from Martin Luther King to a spectacular performance by the Alvin Ailey Dance Theater.
+In honor of Black History Month, many theaters will spotlight Black educational and entertainment programming.
+From local schools to New York’s Broadway, performances in theaters will range from a child reading an excerpt from Martin Luther King, Jr. to a spectacular performance by the Alvin Ailey Dance Theater.

 Before, During and After the Show